LianJilu/carousel/README.md

     Type: Number or String

-    A string or number determining how long the animation will run(jQuery's animate).
+    A string or number determining how long the animation will run, this is [jQuery's animate](https://api.jquery.com/animate/#animate-properties-duration-easing-complete).

 ## LICENSE